-On December 30, 2005, the Company entered into a credit facility with two lenders (2005 Credit Facility).
-In connection therewith, the Company issued warrants to purchase 167 shares of Series C-2 at an exercise price of 1.50 per share (See Note 10).
+On December 30, 2005, the Company entered into a credit facility with two lenders ( 2005 Credit Facility ).
+In connection therewith, the Company issued warrants to purchase 167 shares of Series C-2 at an exercise price of \$1.50 per share (See Note 10).
 Substantially all of the Company s tangible assets are collateral for the 2005 Credit Facility.
-(See Note 1).
+(See also Note 1 liquidity ).